 Cost of reproduction

-Breeding females incurred an energetic cost in terms of body condition The seasonal activity patterns of breeding adult females in our study were consistent with those described by Barash (1980), which means they probably incurred similar energetic costs.
+The seasonal activity patterns of breeding adult females in our study were consistent with those described by Barash (1980), which means they probably incurred similar energetic costs.
 In addition, breeders were at an energetic disadvantage by the end of the season (Fig. 3-4).
-Nevertheless, unlike alpine marmots (Hackländer and Arnold 2003), breeders were no more likely to forgo future reproductive opportunities than other females.
+Nevertheless, unlike alpine marmots (Hackländer and Arnold 2003), breeders from the previous year were no more likely to forgo future reproductive opportunities than other females.

 Given the harsh enviornment in which they live, and the importance of adequate energy reserves during hibernation, Barash (1980), suggested that maximizing survival at the expense of frequent breeding was an adaptive strategy for hoary marmots.
 However, the energetic costs associated with breeding and weaning young had no measurable impact on survival in our study.
 This result was consistent with the absence of biennial breeding, because without a high fitness cost of annual reproduction, there is no selective pressure for reproductive skipping .
 Non-breeders and breeders had similar survival probabilities throughout the study period, despite a decline in average annual adult female survival from 0.88 to 0.55 (Fig. 3-3).
-This decline was strongly related to PDO and PDOlag, meaning that survival probabilities were sensitive to winter climate and the timing of spring snowmelt.
+This decline was strongly related to PDO and PDOlag, meaning that adult female survival probabilities were sensitive to winter climate and the timing of spring snowmelt (cite patil et al., Morrison and hik).

 Comparisons with other marmot species

 Despite its potential importance, variation in breeding probability has received much less attention than fecundity or survival in demographic studies of mammals (Ozgul et al. 2007).
 At a coarse scale, average breeding probability is remarkably similar across the genus Marmota (Bryant 2005).
 This consistency provides additional support for the notion of an intrinsic constraint on reproductive success that is unrelated to social pressures or environment.
 However, breeding success is influenced by winter weather in yellow-bellied marmots, and potentially in Olympic marmots as well (Schwartz and Armitage 2004, Griffin et al. 2007).
 In addition, the marmot species with the lowest reported rate of breeding success, the golden marmot (Marmota caudata), lives in an environment that, while no colder than our study site, is more arid and less productive (Blumstein and Arnold 1998).
 For alpine marmots, winter weather does not affect breeding success, but body condition at the end of hibernation is important (Hackländer and Arnold 1999).
-Taken together, these data support the Ecological Constraint hypothesis as a potential influence on breeding probability for the genus Marmota.
+Taken together, these studies support the Ecological Constraint hypothesis as a potential influence on breeding probability for the genus Marmota as a whole.

 It is not clear why hoary marmot breeding patterns were less sensitive to climate than those of other marmot species.
 Spatial variation in habitat quality can affect reproduction (Ozgul et al. 2007), so differences between social group territories could have obscured some underlying climate-related pattern.
-However, the amount of food naturally available to hoary marmots in our study area was not a constraint on growth, body condition, or survival.
-Adult marmots that were fed rabbit chow ad libidum did not show significant differences in mass accumulation rates or fall body mass compared to control animals, and had equivalent overwinter survival rates (T.J.
+However, the amount of food naturally available to hoary marmots in our study area was not a constraint on growth, body condition, or survival (cite).
+Adult marmots that were fed rabbit chow ad libidum over the course of a growing season did not show significant differences in mass accumulation rates or fall body mass compared to control animals, and had equivalent overwinter survival rates (T.J.
 Karels et al. unpublished data).
 Given this lack of a relationship between food availability and growth or survival, it is conceivable that hoary marmots have also evolved breeding patterns that are insensitive to body condition, and therefore to the timing and abundance of food availability.